vvnraman/cppcon-2022-cpp-neovim/slides/40-cli.md

 </div>

 Note:
+- So the first thing you have to do with CMake is to configure the project, which generates the build system for us.
 - I used `invoke` to run the cmake configure step.
 - Roughly speaking
   - It creates an out of source build directory and `cd`s into it